{{ propApi.closeIcon }}

 • Policies developed to guide planning decisions must be written in concise language and be readily and consistently interpreted.

-• The planning system should support consistency of outcomes by providing adequate guidance for design development and decision making.
+• The planning system should support consistency of outcomes by providing adequate guidance for design development and decision making and avoid the application of retrospective planning guidelines.

 • Planning design codes should be applied at the highest level (i.e. state government) to avoid ad-hoc design standards across individual local council areas.